jackocnr/intl-tel-input/README.md

 **validationNumberType**
 Type: `String` Default: `"MOBILE"`
-Specify [one of the keys](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L162) from the enum `intlTelInput.utils.numberType` (e.g. `"FIXED_LINE"`) to set the number type to enforce during validation with `isValidNumber`, or set it to `null` to not enforce any particular type.
+Specify [one of the keys](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L162) from the enum `intlTelInput.utils.numberType` (e.g. `"FIXED_LINE"`) to set the number type to enforce during validation with `isValidNumber`, as well as the number length to enforce with `strictMode`.
+Set it to `null` to not enforce any particular type.

 ## Public Methods
 In these examples, `iti` refers to the plugin instance which gets returned when you initialise the plugin e.g.